microsoft/azure-trust-agents/challenge-1/README.md

 In this challenge, we will build a complete fraud detection system by creating three specialized Azure AI Agents and orchestrating them into a seamless workflow.
 We'll develop a **Customer Data Agent** for transaction retrieval, a **Risk Analyzer Agent** for compliance assessment, and a **Compliance Report Agent** for audit documentation.
 Finally, we'll connect these agents by creating a Microsoft's Agent Framework [Workflow](https://learn.microsoft.com/en-us/agent-framework/user-guide/workflows/orchestrations/sequential?pivots=programming-language-python), allowing us to create an enterprise-grade fraud detection pipeline.

-This comprehensive guide covers **step-by-step agent creation** with detailed instructions for building each specialized agent, explores the **hybrid approach** that balances rule-based regulatory compliance with AI-powered pattern recognition, demonstrates **sequential workflow orchestration** to connect agents into a cohesive pipeline, provides **complete examples** of what each agent produces in the fraud detection process, and offers **enterprise integration guidance** for extending the system with Model Context Protocol (MCP) for real-world deployment.
+This comprehensive guide covers **step-by-step agent creation** with detailed instructions for building each specialized agent, explores the **hybrid approach** that balances rule-based regulatory compliance with AI-powered pattern recognition, demonstrates **sequential workflow orchestration** to connect agents into a cohesive pipeline and provides **complete examples** of what each agent produces in the fraud detection process.

 The orchestration will follow this architecture: